nobitagit/all-about-web-components/README.md

 # All about Web Components
 Webcomponents resources are still pretty sparse and scatterd around the web.
-Hope this helps finding relevant resources and gather them in sensible way.
+Hope this helps finding relevant informations and organize them in sensible way.

 ## Main references
 The basics